-- 1,210 gamblers received treatment across the treatment network.
-Three quarters (73%) received outpatient services, 18% were served in PGTI (16% in English/Spanish and 2% in Asian languages), 4% were served in IOP, and 5% were served in RTP.
-Of gamblers enrolled in outpatient services, 3% were served in group treatment. - The intensity of gambling urges reported by CalGETS clients from intake to end of treatment decreased by an average of 18 to 25 points (depending on type of treatment) on a self-reported 100-point scale. - Life satisfaction as measured by a self-reported 100-point scale increased from intake to end of treatment by an average of 9 to 18 points (depending on type of treatment). - The degree to which clients perceived that gambling interfered with normal activities decreased by an average of 12 to 41 points (on a 100-point scale, depending on type of treatment) between intake and end of treatment. - Clients' depression substantially improved by the end of CalGETS treatment.
+- 1,181 gamblers received treatment across the treatment network.
+Three quarters (72%) received outpatient services, 16% were served in PGTI (15% in English/Spanish and 1% in Asian languages), 4% were served in IOP, and 5% were served in RTP.
+Of gamblers enrolled in outpatient services, 3% were served in group treatment. - The intensity of gambling urges reported by CalGETS clients from intake to last treatment contact decreased by an average of 15 to 27 points (depending on type of treatment) on a self-reported 100-point scale. - Life satisfaction as measured by a self-reported 100-point scale increased from intake to last treatment contact by an average of 12 to 27 points (depending on type of treatment). - The degree to which clients perceived that gambling interfered with normal activities decreased by an average of 16 to 44 points (on a 100-point scale, depending on type of treatment) between intake and last treatment contact. - Clients' depression substantially improved by the end of CalGETS treatment.